SaladTechnologies/salad-kitchen-docs/content/docs/rewards/rewards-faq/54-can-you-add-a-reward-i-want-to-salad.md

 title: Can you Add a Reward I Want to Salad?
 ---

-# Can you Add a Reward I Want to Salad?

 Firstly, we'd recommend checking the Gift Cards, games, and other items we already offer as rewards.
 The game, skin, or item that you want may be available to purchase already through those channels.